22 incredibly useful Google Assistant tips

 - Create voice notes throughout the day, then email yourself a digest

-- Send a text message to a pre-defined contact
+- Send a text message to a predefined contact

 - For the extra-brave: post to Twitter by voice